WorldWide Data Centers

 Located in Denver’s central business district, the building of the data center has power feeds from multiple substations.
-The electrical service is connected to our Mitsubishi 375KVA UPS, which delivers conditioned power to the Denver data center.
+The electrical service is connected to our Mitsubishi 375KVA UPS, which delivers conditioned power to our Denver data center facility.
 In the event of a utility power failure, the diesel generator will immediately start carrying the entire data center load.
 Building life safety systems are backed up by a separate generator.

 Fire Detection and Suppression